kiboschool/course-web-application-development/src/lessons/web-apps/practice.md

 8. **Discussion Time**:
    - Once everyone is done, you'll have an opportunity to share your findings and learn from others.
 This is a great chance to compare notes, identify common patterns, and ask questions about anything you're unsure about.

+### Exercise 2
+Create an deploy a Flask that shows a text: `Hello world` when you visit the `/` route.

+Use `render` deploy provider.
+Paste the link of your deployed app into your submision document.